How we compassionately solved a rat infestation in our duck barn

 The next step was to trap the rats already inside the barn.
 With the duck food secured, we set live traps baited with peanut butter, and sometimes captured 14 rats each night, releasing them 4 miles away near a large, marshy area.
 We also placed spent duck pellets there so the rats could benefit from their usual food source during the transition to wild foraging.

 Fast forward to December 2018.
 We suspect that only one rat remains.
+[Update: we were wrong!]
 We observe signs of its presence, as well as its intelligence in evading the traps we have set.
 In large part, we feel our effort has been successful.
 Leveraging the removal of food with the presence of well-baited traps seemed to solve the issue.

 We are delighted that we were able to compassionately capture and relocate over 150 rats, institute smart indoor food management, and provide for the health of the ducks.
 Our experience handling the rats was one of great fascination and compassion.
 Each rat had a different personality, some we felt incredibly connected to.
 Our respect for these creatures has only increased with our ongoing contact, as we learn to cohabitate and exclude where necessary.